shivamujawame/AIW-Infra-Migration/Labfiles/GettingStarted.md

 # Getting Started with Lab

 1. Once the environment is provisioned, a virtual machine (JumpVM) and lab guide will get loaded in your browser.
 Use this virtual machine throughout the workshop to perform the lab.
-You can see the number on the bottom of lab guide ti switch to different exercises of the lab guide.
+You can see the number on the bottom of lab guide to switch to different exercises of the lab guide.

    ![](Images/upd-cloudlab-vm-guide.png "Lab Environment")